Philotheca epilosa: Description

 Philotheca epilosa is a shrub that grows to a height of about 1 m and has glandular-warty branchlets.
 The leaves are more or less clustered near the ends of the branchlets and are glandular-warty, egg-shaped to lance-shaped with the narrower end towards the base and a pronounced point on the tip, 4–30 mm long and 2–10 mm wide.
 The flowers are usually arranged singly on the ends of the branchlets on a peduncle 1–3 mm long, each flower on a pedicel 2–5 mm long.
 There are round sepals about 1 mm long with a fleshy centre, five oblong white petals about 5–8 mm long and 2–3.5 mm wide and ten hairy stamens.
 Flowering occurs from August to September and the fruit is 5–7 mm long and prominently beaked.

 Taxonomy and naming

 This species was first formally described in 1970 by Paul G. Wilson who gave it the name Eriostemon myoporoides subsp. epilosus and published the description in the journal Nuytsia, from specimens collected by S.L.
 Boorman near Wallangarra in 1906.
 In 2005 Paul Irwin Forster raised the subspecies to species status as Philotheca epilosa in the journal Austrobaileya.

 Distribution and habitat

-Philotheca epilosa grows in heath and forest among granite boulers north from Deepwater and Torrington in northern New South Wales and near Stanthorpe in south-eastern Queensland.
+Philotheca epilosa grows in heath and forest among granite boulders north from Deepwater and Torrington in northern New South Wales and near Stanthorpe in south-eastern Queensland.